pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 - The resulting code is an identical copy of the recording, which doesn't make the test flexible.
 - Strictly speaking, by having actions of the users and assertions (verifications) in the same class, we are violating the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

-For those reasons, it's recommended to use the scripts of tools like Selenium IDE as starting points.
-Record the user interaction, add assertions and verifications, check that the script is working correctly, and then, export the script as source code.
+For those reasons, it's recommended to use the scripts of tools like Selenium IDE only as starting points.
+What you can do is to record the user interaction, add assertions and verifications, check that the script is working correctly, and then, export the script as source code.

-Once you have the source code of the test, you can make adjustments and refactorings to have better-designed tests.
+Once you have the source code of the test, you can make adjustments to have better-designed tests.
 One technique to achieve this is the Page Object pattern, which will be the topic of the next section.